saltudelft/type4py/README.md

 - `$OUTPUT_DIR`: The path that was used in the first step to store processed projects.
 - `--c`: Evaluates the model for the combined prediction task.
 Use `--a` and `--r` for argument and return type prediction tasks, respectively.
 Note that this argument should be the same as the one that was used in the learning step.
 - `--tp 10`: Considers Top-10 predictions for evaluation.
 For this argument, You can choose a positive integer between 1 and 10.
 [Optional]

+# VSCode Extension
+Type4Py can be used in VSCode, which provides ML-based type auto-completion for Python files.
+The Type4Py's VSCode extension can be installed from the VS Marketplace [here](https://marketplace.visualstudio.com/items?itemName=saltud.type4py).

 # Citing Type4Py